 (a) The Secretary of State shall certify the election results within [number] days after the general election.

-(b) In the event that no candidate wins a majority of districts, a runoff election shall be held between the two candidates who received the most districts in the general election.
+(b) In the event that no candidate wins a majority of counties, a runoff election shall be held between the two candidates who won the most counties in the general election.

 SECTION 4.
 EFFECTIVE DATE